Please note the below FAQs and the responses are a guide and may be subject to difference in local country compliance regulation.

 In this case your mentor can sign the ‘Acknowledgement of Indirect Costs Limitation’ form given their institutional authority.

 The award is an industry sponsored award funded by Gilead Sciences, Inc. which is a for profit entity, not the Gilead Foundation.
 While the award is funded by Gilead Sciences, Inc., the review of the applications and selection of awardees is carried out by an independent scientific review committee.
-Gilead has no involvement in who is selected for the awards.
+Gilead is not part of the scientific review committee and has no involvement in selecting the applications that receive the awards.

 Indirect costs are defined as overhead costs paid directly to the institution, for example maintenance of labs/space and departmental/admin costs.
 For more information on the percentage of allowable indirect costs, please visit the Research Proposal Guidelines page.
 Note: Indirect costs must be included in the total award value, and are subject to country specific compliance regulations.